 As gaining a higher ranking equates to more prestige and is a sign of quality, these rankings were then used as a marketing tool to further grow international student enrolments, alongside justifying higher fees.

-Higher education analyst, Andrew Norton, explained this process yesterday, which he believes has been halted due to COVID-19:
+Higher education analyst, Andrew Norton, explained this process recently, which he believes has been halted due to COVID-19 [my emphasis]:

 When Australia’s borders closed a long international student boom finally ended.
 It had been very lucrative for Australia’s universities.
 Between 2000 and 2018 international student revenue increased by nearly 500 per cent in real terms…